nordicenergy-co/ICO-STO-Token-Management-Platform/README.md

 - We use your Personal Information for providing and improving the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.

-- Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible at https://www.nordicenergy.app
+- Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible at user dashboard or main page.

 #